ESO PVP Builds

 • Base game is what released originally in 2014 and includes the Alliance zones, Craglorn, Cyrodiil PVP zone, and Coldharbour.

-• Chapters are big expansion packs that come out once a year, and excluding Necrom there are 6 of those right now.
+• Chapters are big expansion packs that came out once a year between years 2017-2024.
+There are 8 chapters: Morrowind, Summerset, Elsweyr, Greymoor, Blackwood, High Isle, Necrom, and Gold Road.
+Of these, Morrowind is free.
 Chapters have a larger zone to explore and include a new system that isn’t available in the base game, for example a new class.

 Purchase Options